cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 ![A binary node and two empty children](/assets/media/integration/tree2.png)

-Now there are two empty nodes, we decide the location of the next internal node.
+Now that there are two empty nodes, decide the location of the next internal node.
 In this case, either the left node is an internal node, or it's a leaf and the right node is internal.
 Note that to generate all possible trees with equal probability, this shouldn't be a 50/50 choice!
 There exist more possible trees where the left node is internal than trees where it's a leaf!
 I'll get back to how calculating the sampling probability shortly.

 ![Compare the two tree groups](/assets/media/integration/tree_comparison.png)

+All possible binary-unary trees with three internal nodes.
+{: .img-caption}

 Suppose the left node is internal, and further suppose that it's binary.
 Now there are three empty nodes.